 Regarding the last part (deleting the unused or old System Restore points), it is only accessible if you run the tool as an administrator, or if you click the button “Clean system files” which has a small shield on it.
 You will be prompted to select the disk once again, then a new tab will appear (“Other options”)

 As you can see, it’s pretty simple.
-Using this tool, you can recover some few GB of free space, especially if you never used it before.
+Using this tool, you can recover a few GB of free space, especially if you never used it before.
 I personally advise to run it once every months.
-But how about recovering some more free space ?
+But how about recovering some more free space?

 3. Take good habits with applications and games